Children's Policy and Funding Initiative

 • Submit Materials

 Children shape our future.
 And yet, children and youth often are an afterthought in the development, decisions, and implementation of critical policy, programming and funding.
-At a time of great global crises due to COVID, conflicts, and climate and intensified hardships for children and youth around the world, the impact of insufficient action now will be consequential for all of us.
-Not only is an entire generation of children and youth at high risk of harm to their physical, psychological, and social well-being are severe, but the consequences of such a loss of human potential threatens the economies, health, and security of societies and nations worldwide.
+At a time of great global crises, the impact of insufficient action now will be consequential for all of us.
+Not only is an entire generation of children at high risk of harm to their physical, psychological, and social well-being, but the consequences of such a loss of human potential threatens the economies, health, and security of societies and nations worldwide.

 Picture